In this in-depth guide, I will explain the HTTP/2.

 Without optimizing this, prioritized data streams cannot obtain the performance.

-By compressing numerous redundant header frames, HTTP/2 addresses this concern.
+By compressing numerous redundant header frames, HTTP version 2 addresses this concern.

 As a secure and straightforward approach to header compression, HTTP/2 uses the HPACK specification.
 Here server and client keep a list of headers used in initial client-server requests.